aoifesmith/evanandanna/README.md

 This project was created using Gitpod.
 On occasion when there were server site issues with Gitpod VS code was used to progress and code was copied and pasted to the project on Gitpod.
 The site was deployed to Github pages.

     i.
-On GitHub, navigate to your repositories.
+On GitHub, navigate to your repositories. ii.

-ii.
 Select the site.
     iii.
 Navigate to *Settings*.
     iv.
 In the left sidebar, select Pages.
     v.
-Under the GitHub Pages from the source section drop-down menu, select the main branch.

-vi.
-Upon correct selection and saving of the main branch, refresh the page and the site is successfully deployed.

-vii, The site is published with the live site address provided.
+Under the GitHub Pages from the source section drop-down menu, select the main branch. vi.
+Upon correct selection and saving of the main branch, refresh the page and the site is successfully deployed. vii.
+The site is published with the live site address provided.

 # Testing

 *  ## Validator Testing

-Validator testing was carried out on all pages on the site using [W3C HTML Validator](https://validator.w3.org) for html and [Jigsaw](https://jigsaw.w3.org/css-validator/) for CSS.
+Validator testing was carried out on all pages on the site using W3C HTML Validator for HTML and Jigsaw validator for CSS.
 See [Full Testing results Report](docs/readme/testing/htmlcss-validator/ALLHTMLCSSValidator-NoErrors.pdf)

 * There were no errors or warnings for all html pages where code was directly input.

 * There were no errors or warnings when for CSS deployed site was input.

 * There were no errors for CSS but a warning when code was directly input.

 *  ## Bugs